Buzz, Choose, Forget: A Meta-Bandit Framework for Bee-Like Decision Making: Appendix

 \subsection{Dataset description}

 In this dataset, bees are confronted to a numerical discrimination task.
-Bees first enter the maze in an entrance chamber before flying in a hole and facing two images located at the end of each arm.
-The image has different number of dots : for example in dataset 1 and 2, one of the image has two dots while the other have four dots.
-If the bee chooses the correct image (i.e. the side with the highest number of dots), it will be rewarded by a sugar reward (50\% sugar/water) placed in pipette in the middle of the image, alternatively if it chooses the incorrect image then it will be punished finding a bitter tasting solution (quinine solution) within the pipette.
+Bees first enter the maze in an entrance chamber before flying through a hole and facing two images located at the end of each arm.
+The image has a different number of dots : for example in dataset 1 and 2, one of the image has two dots while the other have four dots.
+If the bee chooses the correct image (i.e. the side with the highest number of dots), it will be rewarded with a sugar reward (50\% sugar/water) placed in a pipette in the middle of the image, alternatively if it chooses the incorrect image, then it will be punished by finding a bitter tasting solution (quinine solution) within the pipette.
 Bees cannot detect (neither visually nor by odor) which solution is located where.
-Then, they are only able to know image on each side before to choose.
-Between each trials the bee will go back to the hive to deliver the collected sugar, before reaching back the maze for another trial (typically lasting a few minutes).
-During this time the experimenter randomly changes the images or not, and varying the position of the dots.
+Then, they are only able to know the image on each side before choosing.
+Between each trials the bee will go back to the hive to deliver the collected sugar, before returning back the maze for another trial (typically lasting a few minutes).
+During this time, the experimenter randomly changes the images or not, and varying the position of the dots.
 The localization of the correct image alternate between the right and left arm according to a pseudo-random sequence.
 Each dataset include 16 bees.